Public Policy Priorities

 The Affordable Care Act (ACA) was enacted to ensure access to affordable healthcare coverage for all Americans.
 Central to the ACA’s success is the fact that it has expanded health coverage to more than 20 million Americans, including almost 1.5 million Ohioans.
 Aside from working to ensure access to affordable care, the ACA aims to address health equity by prohibiting discrimination against members of the LGBTQ+ community in certain health programs and activities.

-Equitas Health unequivocally supports the protection and retention of the transformative policies embodied in the ACA, particularly those aimed at ensuring nondiscrimination in the healthcare setting and maintaining access to and coverage of essential healthcare services.
+Equitas Health supports the expansion of the transformative policies embodied in the ACA, particularly those aimed at ensuring nondiscrimination in the healthcare setting and ensuring access to and coverage of essential healthcare services.

 Many of our patients depend on crucial safety net resources, like Medicaid, to access affordable healthcare services.
 Medicaid is the avenue through which a number of our clients access these services—particularly those who were afforded coverage through Ohio’s Medicaid expansion program.

 Ohio’s Medicaid expansion afforded coverage to Ohioans age 19 through 64 with incomes at or below 138% of the federal poverty level ($17,236 for a single individual in 2019).
-It also guaranteed coverage for people living with HIV without first requiring them to have been diagnosed with AIDS.
+It also guaranteed coverage for people living with HIV without first requiring an AIDS diagnosis.

-There are nearly 400,000 low-income members of the LGBTQ+ community who are currently uninsured but who qualify for coverage under Medicaid.
-Through the implementation of Medicaid expansion in 26 states, including Ohio, thousands of people living with HIV gained insurance coverage that they otherwise wouldn’t have had.
+Through the implementation of Medicaid expansion in 26 states, including Ohio, thousands of people living with HIV gained insurance coverage that they otherwise would not have had.
 This includes many of our own patients at Equitas Health.

 At Equitas Health, protecting Medicaid as an entitlement and ensuring the retention of the Medicaid expansion program in Ohio are top priorities.
 We strongly oppose block granting Medicaid and the implementation of personal responsibility measures, including work and education requirements, that negatively impact our patients.

-At Equitas Health, we know that ensuring access to high quality, appropriate and culturally competent behavioral healthcare is a necessity for many of our patients and for members of the communities we serve.
-We work actively to support behavioral health parity and increased access to substance use disorder treatment options, syringe access programs, and support services.
+At Equitas Health, we know that ensuring access to high quality, appropriate and culturally competent healthcare is a necessity for our patients and for members of the communities we serve.
+We work actively to support mental health parity, increased access to recovery treatment options, syringe access programs, telehealth and support services.

 In order to achieve this parity and increased access, Equitas Health supports an increased enforcement of the Mental Health Parity and Addiction Equity Act of 2008.
-This piece of federal legislation requires health insurers and group health plans to provide the same level of coverage benefits for mental health and/or substance use disorder treatment and services that they do for medical and surgical care, if the coverage in fact provides behavioral health coverage.
+This piece of federal legislation requires health insurers and group health plans to provide the same level of coverage benefits for mental health and/or recovery services that they do for medical and surgical care, if the coverage in fact provides mental health coverage.
+We are also planning the expansion of mental health and recovery service offerings to our patients both live and through telehealth options.

 According to the Ohio Department of Health, dental care has remained the top unmet health need in this state for nearly 20 years—particularly among children and low-income adults.
 In an attempt to help address this issue, Equitas Health began offering dental services in two of our medical centers (Dayton and in the King Lincoln neighborhood of Columbus).